Office of Financial Aid and Scholarships

 Your financial aid is disbursed no earlier than 10 days prior to the start of classes.
 Depending on the awards, it will first pay what you owe the university for the semester, and if there is a remaining balance, a refund will be issued to you.
 Make sure to get your Bank Mobile Refund Selection set up from your my.FresnoState account if you're expecting a refund!

-Disbursements are happening twice a week during the first half of the semester and then will happen at the end of each week for the last half of the semester.
+Disbursements are happening twice a week on Wednesday and Friday during the first half of the semester and then will happen at the end of each week for the last half of the semester.

 Satisfactory Academic Progress (SAP); What is it and why should I care?

 If you aren't doing well in school, or you've taken more credits than are needed to graduate, you could lose financial aid eligibility.
 Click to see what you need to do to remain eligible!

 Should you find that you are not meeting the SAP criteria, you will be given a "warning" for the upcoming semester.
 This will give you the opportunity to get back in good standing with the SAP Policy.
 If you don't meet the SAP requirements after this warning semester, you'll be ineligible for federal aid.
 An appeal process is available should this occur!
 Please contact our office for more information or see our SAP policy!